 While the herb itself is harmless, keep in mind that your cat could be exhibiting some hyperactive behavior.
 This behavior could lead to an accident such as falling or bumping into furniture, so keep an eye on them while they’re zooming about.

 Besides being non-toxic, catnip also is not addictive.
 In fact, after the initial “high” (which won’t last long at all), it’ll take a bit of time before your cat can experience the same effects.
-Though, using catnip too often lessens its ability to work on your pet.
+However, using catnip too often lessens its ability to work on your pet.

 Whether you give your cat fresh or dried catnip makes no difference, really, unless you’re trying to go by potency (or if your pet has a preference).
 Either way, the effects will be the same for your kitty—a good time followed by a nap.
 It’s most important to remember that you should give your pets catnip in moderation as too much of a good thing is possible!